 What does the world look like at the moment from your view?

 What might that view look like for someone else?

-We aim to create a space to reflect on the now, explore another generation’s perspective, and most importantly have fun!
+We aimed to create a space to reflect on the now, explore another generation’s perspective, and most importantly have fun!

-Following the third instalment, Magic Me will bring together all the wonderful responses we have received from people of different ages, to create a short animation film telling the story of The View From Here.
+Following the third instalment, Magic Me brought together all the wonderful responses we have received from people of different ages, to create a short animation film telling the story of The View From Here.